Poland refuse to play Russia in World Cup playoff | DW | 26.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Poland’s Football Association president has said the nation will refuse to face Russia in a World Cup playoff next month in protest against the invasion of Ukraine.
-Star players have backed the decision.
+Poland’s Football Association president has said the nation will refuse to face Russia in a World Cup playoff, in protest against the invasion of Ukraine.
+Another potential opponent, Sweden, have also backed the move.

 "We can't pretend that nothing is happening," Robert Lewandowski posted on Twitter.